ChainAgnostic/varsig/README.md

 ### 3.2 Content Multicodec Prefix

-The [multicodec](https://github.com/multiformats/multicodec) prefix of the encoding scheme used before it's signed over.
-The default encoding SHOULD be [`0x55` "raw binary"](https://github.com/multiformats/multicodec/blob/master/table.csv#L40).
+The [multicodec] prefix of the encoding scheme used before it's signed over.
+The default encoding SHOULD be [`0x55` "raw binary"][raw binary multicodec].

 Many signature schemes depend on a hash function.
 Algorithm-sensitive hashing MUST be captured in the Varsig [header algorithm](#3-1-3-signature-header) or [body](#3-1-4-varsig-body), and so MUST NOT be captured in the Content Multicodec Prefix field.